jakedowns/reshade-shaders/interlaced-shader/README.md

 if it crashes, you've introduced a syntax error into the shader. undo and try again.

+The main values to be tweaked are:
+`float repeat = 100/3;`
+> // the number of times the LL/RR stereo pair will be repeated across the full viewing angle.
+> More repeats (100/4, 100/5) = more cross-talk, but more flexibility in viewing angles.
+> Lower divisions (100/1, 100/2) = less cross-talk, but there's only 1 or two "sweet spots"

+`< repeat*0.5`
+you can change this `0.5` to kind of... shift or rotate the sweet spot left or right

 ### Misc.

 If the looking-glass-calibration url above doesn't work, here's a fallback version on codesandbox: